Folklore: Origin and development of folklore studies

 The term folkloristics, along with the alternative name folklore studies, became widely used in the 1950s to distinguish the academic study of traditional culture from the folklore artifacts themselves.
 When the American Folklife Preservation Act (Public Law 94-201) was passed by the U.S. Congress in January 1976, to coincide with the Bicentennial Celebration, folkloristics in the United States came of age.

 "…[Folklife] means the traditional expressive culture shared within the various groups in the United States: familial, ethnic, occupational, religious, regional; expressive culture includes a wide range of creative and symbolic forms such as custom, belief, technical skill, language, literature, art, architecture, music, play, dance, drama, ritual, pageantry, handicraft; these expressions are mainly learned orally, by imitation, or in performance, and are generally maintained without benefit of formal instruction or institutional direction."

 Added to the extensive array of other legislation designed to protect the natural and cultural heritage of the United States, this law also marks a shift in national awareness.
 It gives voice to a growing understanding that cultural diversity is a national strength and a resource worthy of protection.
 Paradoxically, it is a unifying feature, not something that separates the citizens of a country.
 "We no longer view cultural difference as a problem to be solved, but as a tremendous opportunity.
-In the diversity of American folklife we find a marketplace teeming with the exchange of traditional forms and cultural ideas, a rich resource for Americans".
+In the diversity of American folklife, we find a marketplace teeming with the exchange of traditional forms and cultural ideas, a rich resource for Americans".
 This diversity is celebrated annually at the Smithsonian Folklife Festival and many other folklife fests around the country.

 There are numerous other definitions.
-According to William Bascom major article on the topic there are "four functions to folklore":
+According to William Bascom, there are "four functions to folklore":